AnnaMagdalena/DCu_LineP-Subarctic-Pacific/README.md

-# DCu_LineP-Subarctic-Pacific
+# Introduction

 Welcome,

-This repository is to contain all of the scripts and datasets used in a study of dissolved Cu biogeochemistry along Line P in the subarctic NE Pacific.
-Many of those codes are not annottated well at the moment, but will be updated with descriptions soon.
+This repository contains scripts and datasets used in a study of Cu biogeochemistry in the subarctic Northeast Pacific [Posacka et al. 2017]()

 Visualization for this project was done mostly in MATLAB, with some scripts in R. This is a list of scripts so far: